 Unlike some cities, Carthage isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Carthage are a mix of both white- and blue-collar jobs.
 Overall, Carthage is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Carthage who work in sales jobs (16.28%), teaching (9.38%), and healthcare (8.04%).

-The education level of Carthage citizens is very high relative to the national average among all cities (21.84%): 37.46% of adults in Carthage have a bachelor's degree or even advanced degree.
+The population of Carthage is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.46% of adults in Carthage have a bachelor's degree or even advanced degree.

 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carthage include German, English, Irish, Norwegian, and French.